mahmoud-sampa/design-patterns-php-laravel/README.md

 ```
 ->  is a creational design pattern that lets you construct complex
  objects step by step.
 The pattern allows you to produce different
- types and representations of an objectusing the same construction code.
+ types and representations of an object using the same construction code.

 ```

 ### 4- Singleton

 ```

 -> The Singleton pattern solves two problems at the same time,
  violating the Single Responsibility Principle:

 ```
 ## Behavioral Patterns